unahouExosite/docs/guides/user-management.md

   * Next, create an endpoint for setting password directly by reset token.

-    For use of MrMurano, create endpoint **endpoints/api-resetPassword.post.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint **endpoints/api-resetPassword.post.lua** and put the following code into it.
     ```lua
     --#ENDPOINT POST /api/resetPassword
     if request.body.resetToken == nil then